woxiangquca/secret_material/Issue/society.md

 ## position: disagree

-    1 pos: media is powerful and can sometimes uncover the truth
+    1 pos: media can sometimes uncover the truth
+1.1

     2 neg: media can do bad things
 2.1 **make up some scandal**